 CNET 2225 - Fundamentals of Wireless LANs (2-2-3)

 An introductory course that focuses on the design, planning, implementation, operation and troubleshooting of wireless networks.
 It covers a comprehensive overview of the technologies, security, and design best practices.
-A grade of C or higher is required in this course to count toward graduation in a College of Professional Studies certificate or degree program.

-CNET 2230 - Introduction to Linux (3-0-3)
+CNET 2226 -Fundamentals of IP Telephony (2-2-3)